MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 Receiving `FailedToSendErrorReport` means a non-recoverable error such as a **4xx** code occurred.
 For example, **401** means the `appSecret` is wrong.

-Note that this callback is not triggered if it's a network issue.
+Note that this callback isn't triggered if it's a network issue.
 In this case, the SDK keeps retrying (and also pauses retries while the network connection is down).

 ### Add attachments to a crash or an unhandled exception report